What is Cocoa Butter?

 Cocoa butter, also called theobroma oil, is a light-yellow vegetable fat that comes from cocoa beans.
 The beans are fermented, dried, roasted, stripped, and pressed to draw out cocoa butter.

-Cocoa beans are grown in tropical regions around the equator – hot, humid climates are well suited for growing cocoa trees.
+Cocoa beans are grown in tropical areas around the equator – hot, humid climates are well suited for growing cocoa trees.
 Most of the world’s cocoa beans come from the West African countries Ghana, Nigeria, Cameroon, and Ivory Coast.

 Cocoa butter is a decent source of vitamin E, which benefits your body in many ways.
 Vitamin E supports vision, reproduction, and the health of your brain, skin, and blood.

-Cocoa butter contains a high amount of fatty acids, which make it well-suited as a primary ingredient in skin cream.
+Cocoa butter contains a high amount of fatty acids, which make it well-suited as a main ingredient in skin cream.
 Fatty acids help to hydrate the skin.
 The fat in cocoa butter creates a protective barrier that holds in moisture and prevents your skin from drying.

-Cocoa butter is a primary component of many topical treatments for conditions like eczema and dermatitis.
+Cocoa butter is a primary part of many topical treatments for conditions like eczema and dermatitis.
 The rich moisture content and protective oil-based nature of cocoa butter eases itching and allows the skin to heal after a flare-up.

 High cholesterol is a risk factor for conditions like heart disease.
-Cocoa butter can help manage this risk factor and reduce your chances of having a heart attack.
+Cocoa butter may help manage this risk factor and reduce your chances of having a heart attack.
 Cocoa butter contains stearic acid, which your liver can convert to a monounsaturated fat called oleic acid.
 Oleic acid lowers levels of bad (LDL) cholesterol and boosts levels of good (HDL) cholesterol.